-Further, from identifying systemic issues arising from complaints, the Office has also made recommendations to government agencies on a range of topics, including wind farm permit conditions, planning processes, peer reviews and audits of expert reports, procedures for handling compliance allegations, overall governance arrangements and clarity of the responsible authority for wind farm compliance matters.
+After investigating a range of systemic issues arising from complaints during the year, the Commissioner has also made recommendations to government agencies on a range of topics, including wind farm permit conditions, planning processes, peer reviews and audits of expert reports, procedures for handling compliance allegations, overall governance arrangements and clarity of the responsible authority for wind farm compliance matters.

 As a result of these efforts, a number of government departments and agencies have implemented and continue to consider recommendations made by the Office.
-During 2017, the Commissioner has also provided guidance and direction on wind farm planning frameworks and reforms in New South Wales, Victoria and Western Australia.
+Further detail on the Offices initiatives and reforms is discussed on pages 21-22.